Lana0203/Excel-BikePurchase-Project_2024-03-30/README.md

 3. Replaced the strings 'M' and 'F' in the Gender column with the strings 'Male' and 'Female' respectively.
 4. Converted the values in the Income column to currency as well as decreased the decimal places to 0 (since the income values are all round numbers anyways).
 5. Replaced the string 'Bachelors' with the string "Bachelor's".
 6. Added a new column for Age Brackets since the data contains customers ranging from 25-89 y.o which can make it difficult to visualize.
-Creating age groups will help in creating a clearner visualization.
+Creating age groups will help in creating a cleaner visualization.
 To create the age brackets I used the following formula:

 **   =IF(L2>=65, "Elderly 65+",IF(L2>=40, "Middle Age 40-64", IF(L2<40, "Adolescent 0-39", "Invalid")))**